 After installing Kutools for Excel, please do as below:（Free Download Kutools for Excel Now!)

 1. Click at Kutools > Navigation, then a pane appears at the left of the current workbook.
 See screenshot:

 Note: By default, the Navigation pane is activated and shown at left of every worksheet.

-2. In the pane, there are four parts, now you just click at the Name manager button of the pane to go to the Name manager part.
+2. In the pane, click at the Name manager button of the pane to go to the Name manager part, then all names of the current workbook has been list in the pane, you can click at the name to quickly jump to the name range.
 See screenshots:

 With Navigation pane, you can do this: